RhetTbull/adventure-bot/README.md

 - Follow instructions [here](https://oracle-base.com/articles/linux/docker-install-docker-on-oracle-linux-ol8) to install Docker
 - Follow instructions [here](https://oracle-base.com/articles/linux/docker-host-file-system-permissions-for-container-persistent-host-volumes) to set permissions correctly for persistent storage

+## Implementation

+This bot uses [tweepy](https://github.com/tweepy/tweepy) to interface with the Twitter API.
+It periodically checks Twitter mentions and when it receives one, the code checks a database of saved games (implemented in sqlite) to see if it has a saved game associted with the "in reply to" tweet ID.
+If so, it loads that game and plays the move from the tweet body.
+If it doesn't find a matching tweet ID, it creates a new game and saves it to the database associated with the tweet ID.
+Effectively, this means every tweet is it's own branch in the game.
+If you fall into a pit or get killed by a dwarf, you can go back to a previous tweet and reply to "fork" the game.
+It also means other users can fork your game which opens the possibility for shared play.
+The code uses the save/resume feature built into `python-adventure` to save the game to a `ByteIO` object which is stored in the database.  `python-adventure` implements save/resume using zlib-compressed pickle and every saved game is ~35KB in size.
+This isn't super efficient but given I expect no more than one or two people using the bot at any time and storage is cheap, it's "good enough".

 ## Warnings